-- a.
-Industrial uses with significant nuisance impacts should be directed away from sensitive land uses.
-Reference should be made to Ministry of the Environment, conservation and Parks Guideline D-1: Land Use Compatibility, Guideline D-6: Compatibility between Industrial Facilities and Sensitive Land Uses.
-NPC Publication 300: and Environmental Noise Guideline.
-Stationery and Transportation Sources - Approval and Planning. - 6.
-Design with Nature:
+a.
+Industrial with uses significant nuisance impacts should be directed away from sensitive land uses.
+Reference should be made Ministry of the Environment, conservation and Parks Guideline D-1: Land Use Compatibility, Guideline D-6: Compatibility between Industrial Facilities and Sensitive Land Uses, and Publication NPC 300: Environmental Noise Guideline, Stationery and Transportation Sources -Approval and Planning.

+6. Design with Nature:

-- a.
-Integrate the protection of natural features into the design of subdivisions and sites through zoning and site plan control (e.g., escarpments, river valleys, woodlots, rock outcrops); - Provide for tree replacement plans and construction mitigation plans for all new development; - c.
-Maximize the retention of existing (native) vegetation for all development and provide for the reinstatement, restoration or enhancement of vegetated areas wherever feasible; - Minimize grading and hydrogeological changes to avoid disruption to natural ecosystems; - e.
-Retain, detain and recycle stormwater to avoid excess run-off, erosion and sediment discharge. - 7.
-Design for accessibility and circulation:
+a.
+Integrate the protection of natural features into the design of subdivisions and sites through zoning and site plan control (e.g.,

+- escarpments, river valleys, woodlots, rock outcrops); - b.
+Provide for tree replacement plans and construction mitigation plans for all new development; - c.
+Maximize the retention of existing (native) vegetation for all development and provide for the reinstatement, restoration or enhancement of vegetated areas wherever feasible; - d.
+Minimize grading and hydrogeological changes to avoid disruption to natural ecosystems; - e.
+Retain, detain and recycle stormwater to avoid excess run-off, erosion and sediment discharge.

+7. Design for accessibility and circulation:

-- a.
-Incorporate barrier-free design for new development; - Incorporate standards for accessible parking into zoning and site plan control agreements; - c.
-Provide sight triangles at street intersections; - Provide adequate intersection spacing for streets and driveways with unobstructed sight lines;
+a.
+Incorporate barrier-free design for new development;

+- b.
+Incorporate standards for accessible parking into zoning and site plan control agreements; - c.
+Provide sight triangles at street intersections; - d.
+Provide adequate intersection spacing for streets and driveways with unobstructed sight lines;